savilleg/MSc-Dissertation/README.md

 # MSc-Dissertation
-Store for data and file relating to my dissertation
+Store for data and files relating to my dissertation.

+I hope this will be useful